Eviction prevention and rehousing assistance St. Louis Missouri.

-Eviction assistance is available from organizations such as the St. Louis Housing Resource Center (phone (314) 802-5444) or Catholic Charities among others.
+Eviction assistance is available from organizations such as the St. Louis Housing Resource Center /Haven Of Grace (phone (314) 802-5444) or Catholic Charities among others.
 These groups operate at multiple offices in the city.
 It is recommended that tenants can the center to make an appointment.

 Before the session, applicants should bring a copy of their lease agreement, proof of past payments, the original pay or quit/vacate notice, and proof of residency.
 The homeless prevention programs are available to people of all ages, backgrounds, races, and genders.
 It does not matter if the individual is a veteran, single mother, or disabled, help may be offered.
 Services are also offered in Spanish and other languages.
 Assistance can be provided in many different ways.